BBK-PiJ-2014-66/exercises/day07/README.md

 #3 Singly-linked lists and 4 Queue length
 Work in [Patient.java](Patient.java) and  [HospitalManager.java](HospitalManager.java) written.
-(The output is contained in last commit message for either).
+(The output is contained in last git commit message for either).

 Seems a bit of a mess.
 Mixing patients with how to store a list?
 Surely in OO coding we should design a nice interface that hides how a patient list is stored but provides easily understood